PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   indexed owner, reuses the adapter/Resize branch contracts, validates both residual stages and eight constants, and preserves post aliases plus final legacy NCHW consumers transactionally.
+- the current checkpoint moves the active Softmax-mask residual tail to a dedicated indexed owner, validates the channel Softmax and mask-shape axis transforms plus six grouped constants, and preserves post aliases and final legacy NCHW consumers in one preflighted transaction.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain